Tetiana-KET/movie_library/README.md

 - [x] **Hero Banner Featuring Trending Movies** Displays 3 random trending movies in a stylish hero banner.

+- [x] **Media Category Switching**

+      - The project includes functionality to show media content by category (e.g., Movies, Series, Anime, etc.).
+      - Users can select a category from a grid of category cards.
+      - On category selection, the app fetches media data from the TMDB API based on the chosen type.
+      - The selected category is reflected in the URL query parameters, enabling consistent browser navigation (back/forward).
+      - When switching categories, the pagination resets to the first page to avoid inconsistencies.

 - [x] **Details Page with Trailers**
       Access detailed movie pages with full descriptions, ratings, genres, release dates, and integrated trailers for a quick preview.